quarkslab/pastis/doc/workspace.rst

         hangs/         (hang files)
         logs/          (log files, one file per client) broker.log     (log file of the broker)
-        klreport.json  (copy of a klocwork report if provided) results.csv    (synthetic results of alerts, if a report is provided)
+        sastreport.bin (copy of the SAST report if provided) results.csv    (synthetic results of alerts, if a report is provided)